 - Don’t reuse the mineral spirits rags, avoid washing them, and don’t recycle them.

-The above guidelines hold, not only for mineral spirits, toluene, turpentine, paint thinner, and other paint solvents but also for wood stains, wood oils (like linseed oil, walnut oil, danish oil), and even motor oils.
+The above guidelines hold not only for mineral spirits, toluene, turpentine, paint thinner, and other paint solvents but also for wood stains, wood oils (like linseed oil, walnut oil, and danish oil), and even motor oils.

 If you do not follow the above guidelines, this can cause the solvents and oils to go into the drainage system, which can be dangerous to wildlife.

 It can also harm the soil and the environment in general.

 This is because they are highly toxic and quite dangerous.
 The toxicity will stay in the water and move through the water treatment system.

 Before that, it will move through the washing machine, which is incredibly dangerous.
 The heat will put it at even more risk of spontaneous combustion.

 No matter what you’re using mineral spirits for, whether furniture or flooring, you must be responsible when you dispose of them.

 Mineral spirits have been known to combust spontaneously and may do so in your garbage can – so never try to throw them away yourself.